 Each student will undertake a major individual research project over the remainder of the course in one of the primary research areas in academia or the industry.
 The research will be supervised by senior staff.

-Based on the research project assigned to each student, an internship lasting approximately 3 months will be done at one of the Novartis sites in Europe.
+Based on the research project assigned to each student, an internship lasting approximately 4 months will be done at one of the following sites:

 The registration fee is 4500€.